pursuit-curriculum/unit-full-stack-web-development/pern-crud/README.md

 When you stack **P**ostgres, **E**press, **R**eact, and **N**ode, it is often called the `PERN` Stack.

 There are many different technology stacks.
 You may see some when you start looking for jobs, like Ruby on Rails, LAMP, MEAN, Django, and Laravel - generally, these stacks refer to a back-end language/framework, a database, and some way of rendering views.
 As you encounter these stacks, google them as needed.
 It will be improbable that you will have worked with every technology listed in a stack.
-In tech, it's more important to be ready to learn what you need as you build than to try to learn everything first.
+In tech, it's more important to have strong fundamentals so that you will be ready to learn what you need as you build.

 ## REVIEW: The Seven RESTful Routes